Doing More with Less: How Can your RMC Support You When You Need It Most?

 - Functional partner – Providing programmatic and operational support to the greatest extent possible

 The question is, have you taken the opportunity to shift the bulk of your time-consuming, functional tasks to your RMC?
-You might be surprised at the scope of services an RMC can administer on your behalf.
+You might be surprised at the scope of services that they can administer on your behalf.

-For example, when coordinating with your RMC, consider the following services that they can provide to lighten your load:
+For example, when coordinating with your RMC, consider the following services to lighten your load:

 - Pre-decision counseling – Communicating with each employee regarding departure and destination locations; providing an overview of available benefits; identifying potential areas of concern; compiling a summary of the employee’s needs

-- Authorization initiations – Entering the employee’s initiation details into our mobility technology platform
+- Authorization initiations – Entering the employee’s initiation details into the mobility technology platform being utilized

-- Assignment letter administration – Drafting an assignment letter that reflects your policy and approved exception
+- Assignment letter administration – Drafting an assignment letter that reflects your policy and approved exceptions

 - Employee expense reimbursement – Auditing and reimbursing the employee’s eligible out-of-pocket expenses